2024 Summer Aid Interest Form Available: February 15, 2024

 |Less than ½ time

-- For your awards to disburse, your awards must be “accepted” on myUNT at http://my.unt.edu.
-You can also “decline” awards you do not want to receive.
+- For your awards to disburse, your awards must be Accepted on myUNT.
+You can also Decline awards you do not want to receive.

-- Satisfactory Academic Progress (SAP) is being monitored at the end of each term.
-You must be meeting the minimum standards for SAP by the end of any given enrollment period at UNT in order to maintain financial aid eligibility.
+- You must be meeting the minimum standards for Satisfactory Academic Progress (SAP) by the end of any given enrollment period at UNT in order to maintain financial aid eligibility.

 - Disbursement of most financial aid funds to graduate students will occur once you establish half-time (5 graduate hours) attendance.

-- Federal grant payments may be delayed due to required review by SFAS staff.
-These payments are based on your annual limit and on your summer enrollment statusAn indication of whether a student is a full-time or part-time student.
-Generally, students must be enrolled at least half-time (and in some cases full-time) to qualify for financial aid..
-Please note: some grants have additional requirements and are not guaranteed.
+- Federal grant payments may be delayed due to required review by FAS.
+These payments are based on your annual limit and on your summer enrollment status.
+Some grants have additional requirements and are not guaranteed.

-- If you have been awarded your maximum Direct Stafford Loan eligibility during the Fall/Spring 2012-2013 terms, you will not be eligible for loan funds during the Summer 2013 term.
+- If you have been awarded your maximum Direct Loan eligibility during the fall/spring terms, you will not be eligible for Direct Loan funds during the summer term.

 Attendance and Withdrawal Information